 “As with any Washington beach, you will likely get some gray days.
 Even in August there was one gray day while I was camping … so windbreakers are a must,” Subitch added.

 - Kalaloch is about three hours west of Seattle.

 The beach at Kalaloch, WA.
 Photos by Rhys Subitch.

 3. Santa Fe, New Mexico

-Santa Fe has a unique, inspiring blend of culture that draws from rich Native American, Mexican and Anglo histories to create a mashup you’ll delight in tasting, seeing and hearing (there’s live music and dancing all year round).
-It also has a popular spa scene in case you’re in need of feel good R&R. Don’t miss the Georgia O’Keefe Museum, along with almost 250 art galleries to peruse.
+Santa Fe has a unique, inspiring blend of culture that draws from rich Indigenous, Mexican and Anglo histories to create a mashup you’ll delight in tasting, seeing and hearing (there’s live music and dancing all year round).
+It also has a popular spa scene in case you’re in need of feel-good R&R. Don’t miss the Georgia O’Keefe Museum, along with almost 250 art galleries to peruse.
 In true Santa Fe style, sign up for an art class or workshop to hone your own artistic skills.